Known for her signature bold and vivacious style, Kelly Anna’s prolific output has earned her clients such as Nike, Stylist and Stella McCartney.

-We are beyond excited to announce that Kelly Anna has joined the Jelly family!
+We are beyond excited to announce that Kelly Anna has joined Jelly.

 Known for her signature bold and vivacious style, Kelly Anna’s prolific output has earned her clients such as Nike, Stylist and Stella McCartney.
 Kelly’s work is a plethora of vibrant colour palettes, fluid mark-making and abstract collage, with a penchant for strong black female figures that both question and celebrate modern femininity.